Tricertops/KeepLayout/README.md

 ## Layout Guides

 KeepLayout adds lazy-loaded invisible `.keepLayoutView` to every `UIViewController` in a category.
-This view is aligned with Top and Bottom Layout Guide of the view controller, which means its size represents visible portion of the view controller.
+This view is aligned with Top & Bottom Layout Guide and Left & Right Margins of the view controller, which means its size represents visible portion of the view controller.
 You can use this Layout View to align your views with translucent bars (navigation bar, toolbar, status bar or tab bar).

 ```objc
 imageView.keepEdgeAlignTo(controller.keepLayoutView).equal = 0;